Summer8918/embedded_system_mini_project/unit_test/Readme.md

 The stdout is stored in file res.txt
 Currently, led and motor thread will be woken up 55 times, it works as expected.

+command_queue_test.cpp test all the functions of command_queue, To test command_queue_test.cpp, run the following command in PC to compile: g++ command_queue_test.cpp -std=c++20 -o commandQueueTest Then run command:
+./commandQueueTest > res.txt
+The stdout is stored in file res.txt